 Callan, G. L., & Shim, S. S. (2019).
 How teachers define and identify self-regulated learning.
 The Teacher Educator, 54(3), 295-312.

-Carpenter, T. P., Fennema, E., Franke, M. L., Levi, L., & Empson, S. B. (2000).
-Cognitively guided instruction: A research-based teacher professional development program for elementary school mathematics.
-Research Report.
-WHAT IS THE PUBLISHER/SOURCE OF THIS REPORT?
+Carpenter, T., Fennema, E., Franke, M. L., Levi, L., & Empson, S. (2000, September).
+Cognitively guided instruction: A research based teacher professional development program for elementary school mathematics (Research Report No. 003).
+Wisconsin Center for Education Research.

 Cheung, A. C. K., & Slavin, R. E. (2013).
 The effectiveness of educational technology applications for enhancing mathematics achievement in K-12 classrooms: A meta-analysis.
 Educational Research Review, 9, 88-113. doi:10.1016/j.edurev.2013.01.001